enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

 ``RadiationShield`` (external)
     This parameter specifies whether the user wants to employ approximate radiative-shielding.
 This parameter will be
     automatically turned on when RadiationFieldType is set to 11.
-See ``calc_photo_rates.src``.
+When set to 1, it calculates shielding for H/He.
+See ``calc_photo_rates.src`` for more details.
+When set to 2, it shields only H2 with the Sobolev-like approximation from Wolcott-Green et al. (2011).
 Default: 0 ``RadiationFieldRedshift`` (external)
     This parameter specifies the redshift at which the radiation field is calculated.
 Default: 0